su-keerthi/RISCV-Processor-Design/README.md

 ---

-## Key Takeaways
+## Sequential vs Pipeline

-- Single-cycle design is simple but limited in performance
+- Sequential design is simple but limited in performance
 - Pipelining improves throughput significantly
 - Hazard handling is essential for correctness in pipelined processors